Family law services >

 In family law mediation, separating spouses work with a trained, neutral third party known as a mediator to reach an agreement on some or all of their family law issues.
 The mediator’s role is to listen to both sides of the story and, without bias, help the two of you discern your true interests, communicate with each other and creatively agree on a solution that will allow you to move forward.
 We work with several qualified, skilled mediators, and are able to recommend the right individual to work with you.
 One of Connect’s lawyers can be present with you, advising you throughout the mediation process.

 Four of our family lawyers, Leisha Murphy, Rebecca Stanley, Geeta Gill and Mark Chiu are also certified family mediators.
-To learn more about retaining Rebecca or Geeta as a mediator, click here or check out our new mediation website.
+To learn more about retaining one of our mediators, click here or check out our new mediation website.

 When you jointly retain a mediator, the mediator acts as a neutral third party in assisting with communication and negotiation, and as a lawyer-mediator, they can draft a separation agreement, but they cannot give either of you legal advice.
 The mediator can provide legal information as you walk through each issue, but you would be encouraged to each obtain independent legal advice (from a list of recommended lawyers) prior to signing a final agreement.